Inbibo/adonisfx_docs/docs/documentation/maya/ribbon.md

 - **Add Segment**:
     1. Select the transform nodes (two or more if this is the first segment you are adding) from which you would wish to make a segment for the muscle to slide on.
-    2. Select the mesh that has the Ribbon Muscle deformer applied.
+    2. Select the mesh that has the AdnRibbonMuscle deformer applied.
     3. Press Add Attachments in the AdonisFX menu from the Edit Muscle submenu.
 - **Remove Segment**:
-    1. Select one or more transform nodes that are assigned as attachments to the Ribbon Muscle.
+    1. Select one or more transform nodes that are assigned as attachments to the AdnRibbonMuscle.
-    2. Select the mesh that has the Ribbon Muscle deformer applied.
+    2. Select the mesh that has the AdnRibbonMuscle deformer applied.
     3. press Remove Attachments in the AdonisFX menu from the Edit Muscle submenu.
-    4. Alternatively, if only the mesh with the Ribbon Muscle deformer is selected, when pressing Remove Attachments in the AdonisFX menu, all attachments will be removed.
+    4. Alternatively, if only the mesh with the AdnRibbonMuscle deformer is selected, when pressing Remove Attachments in the AdonisFX menu, all attachments will be removed.

 ## Debugger